 Bit(s) Description

-47-46 7-46 op code (0 = play marker, 1 = wait for trig, 2 = wait for sync
+47-46 op code (0 = play marker, 1 = wait for trig, 2 = wait for sync)

 45-37 reserved

 36-33 transition word

 32 state

-31-0 count (firmwave versions 2.5-2.33 support only 20 bit co
+31-0 count (firmwave versions 2.5-2.33 support only 20 bit count)

 The top two bits of the MARKER payload are an op code for the marker engine.
-A PLAY_MARKER op code causes the marker engine to hold the marker output in value state for count quad-samples.
+A PLAY\MARKER op code causes the marker engine to hold the marker output in value state for count quad-samples.
 When the count reaches zero, the marker engine will output the 4-bit transition word.
 One use of this transition word is to achieve single- sample resolution on a low-to-high or high-to-low transition of the marker output.
-The WAIT_FOR_TRIG and WAIT_FOR_SYNC op codes function identically to the WAVEFORM op codes.
+The WAIT\FOR\TRIG and WAIT\FOR\SYNC op codes function identically to the WAVEFORM op codes.